IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

     trainer = Trainer(gpus=8, num_nodes=4, distributed_backend='ddp')
     trainer.fit(model, train_loader)

-Refer to the `distributed computing guide for more details <https://pytorch-lightning.readthedocs.io/en/stable/multi_gpu.html>`_.
+Refer to the :ref:`multi-gpu` distributed computing guide for more details.

-train on TPUs
+Train on TPUs
 ^^^^^^^^^^^^^
 Did you know you can use PyTorch on TPUs?
 It's very hard to do, but we've worked with the xla team to use their awesome library to get this to work